team-gradvek/gradvek/README.md

 # First Pull

 ### 1. Setup python environment (optional)
-Note: If you create a Python env, add it to the .gitingore file
+Note: If you create a Python env, add it to the .gitignore file

 `cd` into `backend` folder